Danielaleite/Nextrout/README.md

 You can use in input pre-build functions, graphs or images.
 The filtering allows you to have a less redundant network.
 You can choose whether only have a graph from a continuous framework on routing optimization, or go beyond and apply a similar dynamics that allows to execute a filtering without losing important information stored on the network.

+NextRout is based on the theory described in this paper:
+- _Network extraction by routing optimization_, D. Baptista, D. Leite, E. Facca, M. Putti and C. D. Bacco, arxiv 2005.02805, 2020.
+Preprint can be found [here](https://arxiv.org/abs/2005.02805).
+If you use this software please cite this work.

 ## Prerequisites

 The required dependencies are